In your current role, how often do you write code to complete your work objectives? | Percentage |

 The following links contain more resources on RAP:

-- You can find minimum RAP standards in the RAP MVP
+- you can find minimum RAP standards in the RAP MVP

-- You can find guidance on quality assuring code in the Duck Book
+- you can find guidance on quality assuring code in the Duck Book

 Awareness of RAP over time